-Orally active immunomodulatory agent that primarily targets macrophages.
+GIT 27 is an orally active immunomodulatory agent that primarily targets macrophages.
 Inhibits TNF-α secretion via interference of macrophage toll-like receptor (TLR) 4 and TLR 2/6 signaling pathway.
 Also reduces the secretion of pro-inflammatory cytokines IL1-β, IL-10 and IFN-γ.
 Antidiabetogenic; prevents IL-β and IFN-γ-induced pancreatic islet cell death in vitro.

 |Storage||Store at +4°C|

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

 Tocris products are intended for laboratory research use only, unless stated otherwise.